Ajoo/hypt/README.md

 # hypt
-Simple hyperparameter tuning in Python
+Simple hyperparameter tuning in Python.

 `hypt`'s design philosophy is:
 * Not taking over your script.
 You own the training loop, `hypt` only provides parameter values to test and stays out of the way.
 Model training doesn't have to be relegated to some callback that you provide to an `optimize` function, making debugging mode annoying.